organisciak/dissertation/document/6_subjective.md

 -   *Image-based recommendation:* For a familiar, common context, image recommendation is performed.
 The purpose is to guess a requester's
-    opinions on images of a) online shopping results (specifically, salt-shakers), and b) restaurant meal offerings.
+    opinions on images of
+    a) online shopping results (specifically,salt-shakers), and
+    b) restaurant meal offerings.

 -   *Text-highlighting:* Measuring the protocols in a more difficult and complex setting, personalized crowdsourcing is evaluated for text